leomeinel-bak/vitalmotd/README.md

 ### Features

-* Send message on join
+* Send message of the day on join

 ### Built With